raspberrypilearning/club-mentoring/en/step_7.md

 <div>

 ## Our project resources
-On the [Code Club projects site](https://projects.raspberrypi.org/en){:target="_blank"}, we have a huge range of guided project paths and standalone projects for creators to try
+On the [Code Club projects site](https://projects.raspberrypi.org/en){:target="_blank"}, we have a huge range of guided project paths and standalone projects for creators to try.

 These projects are created by experienced educators and tested extensively so that we know they work.
 They are designed for creators to learn independently, and support them to use different technologies to bring their ideas to life through customising their projects.